Getting on a Board is the Second Priority. What’s the First?

 However, many companies are finding there are leaders who join boards, which are not ‘board ready’.
 And when new board members who were operators before, do not make the mental switch to oversight, there can be unforeseen challenges to the board dynamic and for the new board member.

-Susan Salka, CEO of AMN Healthcare, and member, Board of Directors for AMN, and McKesson talks about being “board ready”.
+Susan Salka, CEO of AMN Healthcare, and member, Board of Directors for AMN, managing a major non gamstop casino in the area, and McKesson talks about being “board ready”.

 “Being prepared to join a board is likely the difference between success and failure as a director.
 And readiness has many facets: contribution, time, role awareness, etc. If a board member joins a board unprepared, they will likely frustrate or alienate some board and management members.
 Recovery from that will take time “.